-October 12, 2012 - Is selected by Chavez to serve as his vice president.
+October 12, 2012 - Is selected by President Chavez to serve as vice president.

 December 9, 2012 - Facing his fourth surgery for cancer, Chavez endorses Maduro to succeed him.

-March 8, 2013 - Is sworn in as interim president following the death of Chavez three days earlier.
+March 8, 2013 - Is sworn in as interim president following the death of Chavez.

-April 14, 2013 - Wins the presidential election by fewer than two percentage points over Henrique Capriles Radonski.
+April 14, 2013 - Wins the presidential election by fewer than two percentage points.
+Maduro's opponent, Henrique Capriles Radonski demands a recount.

-September 30, 2013 - Maduro announces on state-run VTV that he is expelling three U.S. diplomats.
+September 30, 2013 - Maduro announces on state-run TV that he is expelling three US diplomats.
 He claims they were involved in a widespread power outage earlier in the month.
-He says, "They have 48 hours to leave the country...Get out of Venezuela...Yankee go home.
+"Get out of Venezuela," he says, listing several names.
+"Yankee go home.
 Enough abuses already."